Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

        public delegate byte[] CustomLoader(ref string filepath);
        public void LuaEnv.AddLoader(CustomLoader loader)

    With the AddLoader, you can register a callback.
 Its parameter is a string.
-When calling require in the Lua code, the parameter will be transparently transferred to the callback, which can load the specified file based on this parameter.
+When calling require in the Lua code, the parameter will be transparently transferred to the callback, which can load the specified files based on this parameter.
 If debugging support is required, you need to modify the filepath to a real path and transfer it.
 The returned value of this callback is a byte array.
 Null means the loader is not found.
 Otherwise, the content of the Lua file is returned.
 Can IIPS IFS be loaded?
 Yes.
 Write a loader to call IIPS interface to read the content of the file.
 Can encrypted files be loaded?
 Yes, write the loader to read the file and return it after decrypting it.
 See the complete example in the XLua\Tutorial\LoadLuaScript\Loader directory.